vladucu/dotfiles/README.md

 ### Multi-user support
 If using multi-user support, Brew doesn't play nicely with this.
-Instead create a dedicated user called `ops` to install brew stuff before running chezmoi.
+Instead create a dedicated user & group called `ops` to install brew stuff before running chezmoi.
 - [ ] Automate creating this

 ### Import GPG keys